 In February 2009 the Club hosted the Women’s Australian Open Championship, which marked 100 years of play on the course at Oakleigh.
 The event was a great success and was won by England’s Laura Davies.

-In May 2013 the Club opened its new $12 million Clubhouse and in November 2014 it hosted the Australian Masters for the first time, won by South Australian Nick Cullen.
+In May 2013 the Club opened its new Clubhouse and in November 2014 it hosted the Australian Masters for the first time, won by South Australian Nick Cullen.
 In 2016 the new Golf Services Wing was opened, completing the Club’s $16 million Clubhouse redevelopment.
 Also in 2016 Metropolitan hosted the Australian Men’s and Women’s Amateur Championships, adding to its rich tournament history, and as we look forward, will host the World Cup of Golf in November 2018.